 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Jeonju and nearby
+Top Coworking Space in Jeonju and Nearby

-Recent Reviews in Jeonju
+Recent Reviews of Shared Office Space in Jeonju

 Named a UNESCO City of Gastronomy in 2012, Jeonju has a buzzy food scene and some wonderful historical architecture to gawk at.
 A major tourist destination for Korean travelers, it is yet to get onto the international travel list.
 The capital of North Jeolla Province, it is a mix of urban delights and rural calm.
 Famous for being the birthplace of both the Joseon Dynasty and more importantly for the foodies, Korea's most loved culinary wonder, the "bibimbap" - rice meat, egg and vegetables with a hot sauce.
 The traditions of home cooking have been handed down through generations for eons and it has an active public and private food research sector, a belief in nurturing talented chefs and the city hosts dynamic local food festivals.